Work A.2.1

 Kitāb Baṭlīmūs al-arbaʿ (tr. al-Biṭrīq/ʿUmar b. al-Farrukhān)

 Content: By introducing new chapters by ‘qāla Baṭlamyūs’, Ibn al-Farrukhān’s version shares characteristics with the layout of commentary literature.
-It summarises or omits portions of the Tetrabiblos (such as long technical paragraphs or references to Syrus and the Almagest), and only adds brief explanations on occasion, resulting in a considerably shorter text compared to the other extant versions.
-Nevertheless, the paraphrase is sometimes more faithful to the structure and wording of the Greek original as edited by Hübner than the prominent Arabic translation by Ibrāhīm b. al-Ṣalt/Ḥunayn b.
+It summarises or omits portions of the Tetrabiblos (such as long technical paragraphs or references to Syrus and the Almagest), and adds brief explanations only on occasion, resulting in a considerably shorter text compared to the other extant versions.
+Nevertheless, the paraphrase is sometimes more faithful to the structure and wording of the Greek original as edited by Hübner than the most widespread Arabic translation by Ibrāhīm b. al-Ṣalt/Ḥunayn b.
 Isḥāq (A.2.2).
-Books I, II and IV in al-Farrukhān’s version are divided into a larger number of chapters than the translation by Ibrāhīm ibn al-Ṣalt/Ḥunayn b.
-Isḥāq: Book I consists of 27 chapters on general astrological principles (Chapters I.9 On the Power of the Stars as well as I.21 On Terms According to the Chaldaeans in the version by Ibrāhīm b. al-Ṣalt/Ḥunayn b.
-Isḥāq are each divided into three separate chapters in the paraphrase), Book II on mundane astrology is organized in 14 chapters, and Books III and IV on individual astrology and nativities are comprised of 14 and 10 chapters respectively.
+Books I, II and IV in Ibn al-Farrukhān’s version are divided into a larger number of chapters than the translation by Ibn al-Ṣalt/Ḥunayn.
+Book I consists of 27 chapters instead of 24: the contents of chapter I.9 (on the fixed stars) as well as of chapters I.21 (on terms) and I.22 (on twelfths) are here each distributed over three separate chapters.
+Books II and IV follow the Greek version as edited by Hübner with respectively 14 and 10 chapters.
+The 14 chapters of Book III correspond to Ibn al-Ṣalt/Ḥunayn and are one less than the Greek because the introductory chapter is not numbered separately.

-Text: [Uppsala, UB, O Nova 550]]
+Text: [Uppsala, UB, O Nova 550]

 [